Samsung Electronics considers Galaxy Note 7 recall: source

 It did not elaborate on any problems it may have found with the gadget, which was launched in South Korea and other markets on Aug.
 19 and has been generally well-received by critics.

 Investors stripped about $7 billion off Samsung Electronics' market value on response to the shipment delays on Thursday, but sentiment appeared to have recovered in Friday trading.
-The shares were up 0.3 percent compared with a 0.1 percent rise for the broader market.
+The shares were up 0.3 percent compared with a 0.1 percent rise for the broader market .KS11.

 SHIPPING DELAYS